nclalperen/game-tracker/README.md

   - Metacritic (vendor index compiled from CSV; personal use)
   - Steam Web API (prices/news), OpenCritic (scores via desktop bridge)
 - Local LLM models (optional, via Git LFS): Llama-3.2-1B-Instruct, bge-base-en-v1.5.
 Use under their respective upstream licenses.
-- Each upstream project is governed by its own license and terms ó review before distribution or commercial use.
+- Each upstream project is governed by its own license and terms ‚Äî review before distribution or commercial use.

 **Privacy & Terms**
 - This app is for personal library management.
 Respect third-party terms for RAWG/HLTB/Metacritic/Steam/OpenCritic.